Blood take service 5.00€

 Vitamin A, depending on its chemical structure, is called retinol, retinal, or retinoid.

-Vitamin A is found in animal-based foods – fish oils, butter, egg yolk, cod liver, beef liver, milk, cream, sour cream, cheese.
+Vitamin A is found in animal-derived foods – fish oils, butter, egg yolk, cod liver, beef liver, milk, cream, and cheese.

-Beta carotene is mostly found in carrots, pumpkins, tomatoes, cabbages, spinach, broccoli, and other green vegetables, apricots.
+Beta-carotene is mostly found in carrots, pumpkins, tomatoes, cabbages, spinach, broccoli, and other green vegetables, as well as apricots.

 Since vitamin A is absorbed with fats, it is advisable to consume carrots or their juice with a little oil or fat.

 Skin.
-Vitamin A is essential for cell growth and reproduction.
+Vitamin A is essential for cell growth and multiplication.
 It ensures the normal condition of epithelial tissues (skin and mucous membranes).
-In the absence of vitamin A, the skin and mucous membranes dry out, cracks appear on the skin, and resistance to infections is significantly reduced.
+A deficiency in vitamin A causes the skin and mucous membranes to dry out, leading to cracks in the skin and a significant decrease in resistance to infections.

 Vision.
-Absorbed vitamin A or carotenoids in tissues are converted into retinol, which is then converted into retinal or retinoic acid.
-Retinal is important for visual function, retinoic acid is required for intercellular retinoic acid receptors.
+Absorbed vitamin A or carotenoids are converted into retinol in tissues, which is then converted into retinal or retinoic acid.
+Retinal is important for vision function, while retinoic acid is needed for intracellular retinoic acid receptors.

-Vitamin A is used in the synthesis of rhodopsin for any light stimulus.
-This is especially important for people who spend a lot of time in front of televisions, computer screens, and whose eyes have to respond to contrasting light stimuli almost every second.
-The consequence is a high demand for vitamin A. Over millions of years, the eye has gained the significance of a vital sensory organ, developing a particularly dense network of blood vessels necessary to supply vitamin A. With each light stimulus, chemical breakdown of rhodopsin molecules occurs.
-At the same time, during biosynthesis, new rhodopsin molecules are formed from proteins and vitamin A. If vitamin is lacking, vision inevitably begins to deteriorate.
-In addition, in the absence of vitamin A, the cells of the eye's cornea begin to dry and harden, causing the protective tear film to be lost.
-As a result, the tear ducts become blocked, the conjunctiva (eyelid membrane) dries out, and there is a risk of developing conjunctivitis.
+Vitamin A is used for rhodopsin synthesis in response to any light stimulus.
+This is especially important for people who spend a lot of time in front of televisions or computer screens, where their eyes need to react to contrasting light stimuli almost every second, resulting in a high demand for vitamin A. Over millions of years, the eye has developed a dense network of blood vessels to ensure the supply of vitamin A. With each light stimulus, there is a chemical breakdown of rhodopsin molecules.
+Simultaneously, during biosynthesis, new rhodopsin molecules are formed from proteins and vitamin A. If there is a deficiency of vitamin A, vision inevitably begins to deteriorate.
+Furthermore, a lack of vitamin A causes the cells of the cornea to dry and harden, leading to the loss of the eye's protective tear film.
+Consequently, tear ducts become blocked, the conjunctiva (eyelid lining) dries out, increasing the risk of developing conjunctivitis.

-Both deficiency and overdose of vitamin A can be very harmful or even fatal.
-A deficiency leads to impaired night vision, pale and dry skin.
-Vitamin A deficiency can occur due to unhealthy, incomplete diet or impaired intestinal absorption (resorption) function.
+Both vitamin deficiency and overdose can be very harmful or even fatal.
+A deficiency impairs night vision, causes the skin to become pale and dry.
+Vitamin A deficiency can result from unhealthy, inadequate nutrition, or impaired intestinal absorption.

-Symptoms: digestive disorders, nausea, vomiting, visual disturbances, dizziness, uncoordinated movements.
-Severe overdose causes joint and bone pain, enlarged liver.
-The lethal dose varies for animals adapted to different environments – some animals (especially those adapted to polar conditions) can store vitamin doses in their liver that are lethal to humans.
+Symptoms: digestive disorders, nausea, vomiting, vision problems, dizziness, uncoordinated movements.
+Severe overdose causes joint and bone pain, liver enlargement.
+The lethal dose varies among different animals – some animals (especially those adapted to polar conditions) can accumulate vitamin doses in their liver that are lethal to humans.

 Reference: 18916